Edgett Law Firm | May 26, 2017 | Criminal Defense

 On the other hand, if the entire organization, or any section including pledges, members, or alumni, is found to blame for the harm of another student in light of hazing, the charges are considered misdemeanors.
 Additionally, the organization as a whole will be charged between $5,000 and $10,000.
 If those actions cause a personal injury, extreme damages or irreplaceable loss, it is punishable by a fine ranging from $5,000 or double the amount lost.

-If you were arrested for or charged with a personal or organizational hazing offense in TX, contact our Plano criminal defense attorney at The Law Offices of Scott Edgett and request a free consultation today.
+If you were arrested for or charged with a personal or organizational hazing offense in TX, contact our Plano criminal defense attorney at the Edgett Law Firm and request a free consultation today.